Cai Lun: Development of paper

+At the time, Chinese people used silk and bamboo pieces to write upon.
+Silk was expensive and bamboo was too heavy and difficult to move with.
 In 105, Cai publicly declared that he had invented a new composition for paper with a new papermaking process.
 Writing had a long history in China with writing surfaces being bamboo and wooden slips (wood for short text and bamboo for lengthy text).
 These media were inconvenient as they were awkward to store, heavy, and difficult to write on.
 After Meng Tian purportedly created an animal-hair brush for writing in 3rd-century BCE, silk and cloth became alternatives that addressed these issues, but they were too expensive for widespread use.
 The absence of a practical solution motivated continued experimentation with different materials; Cai's pulp solution proved the most effective.
 His process still used bamboo, but also introduced hemp waste, old rags, fishnets, and most importantly, bark from trees (likely mulberry).
 The materials were boiled to a pulp that was beaten with a wood or stone mallet before being mixed with a large amount of water.
 The resulting mixture was then processed with wooden sieves and the excess water removed, leaving the paper finished once dry.
 The paper that resulted from this method is often referred to as "Cai Hou paper" (蔡侯纸).
 This event and its context are relayed in an often cited passage of the Hou Hanshu:

 Many legends about the inspiration for Cai's invention exist; one of the most popular said that Cai was inspired by watching paper wasps make their nests.
 Tsien suggested that Cai was inspired by the people of his birthplace, who used bark from mulberry trees to create cloth as a writing surface.
 Irrespective of its origin, in 105 CE, Cai's new papermaking process both impressed He and earned him fame throughout the empire.